andromedia/info_projectX/doc/jumpscale_SDK_examples/s3_server/s3_storage.md

 #### Create overlay network of identity an previously deployed overlay network

 Each overlay network is private and contains private IP addresses.
 Each overlay network is deployed in such a way that is has no connection to the public (IPv4 or IPv6) network directly.
-In order to work with such a network a tunnel needs to be created between the overlay network on the grid and the private overlay network.
+In order to work with such a network a tunnel needs to be created between the overlay network on the grid and your local network.
 You can find instructions how to do that [here](https://github.com/threefoldfoundation/info_projectX/blob/development/doc/jumpscale_SDK_examples/network/overlay_network.md)

 #### Set up the capacity environment to find, reserve and configure